Cyrexxis/RokTracker/README.md

 1. Open a terminal in your rok tracker folder
 2. Activate the venv via `./venv/Scripts/activate`
+3. Start the scanner:
+   - `python kingdom_scanner_console.py` for the CLI version of the kingdom scanner
+   - `python kingdom_scanner_ui.py` for the GUI version of the kingdom scanner
+   - `python alliance_scanner_console.py` for the CLI version of the alliance scanner
+   - `python alliance_scanner_ui.py` for the GUI version of the alliance scanner
-3. Start the scanner either with `python rok_scanner.py` for the console version or with `python graphics_scanner.py` for the GUI version
+   - `python honor_scanner_console.py` for the CLI version of the honor scanner
+   - `python honor_scanner_ui.py` for the GUI version of the honor scanner
-4. The results of the scans can be found in the `scans` folder
+4. The results of the scans can be found in the `scans-*` folder, where * is the type of scan you are doing

-As an alternative you can also simply double-click either `run_scanner.bat` for the console version or `run_scanner_ui.bat` for the GUI version.

 ## Folder/File Structure